aar10n/osdev/README.md

-## Hobby Operating System
+# Hobby Operating System

 This is a modern 64-bit UEFI based UNIX-like hobby operating system.
-It has been a side-project for the past two years, and it is an ongoing effort with much left to add.
-Many subsystems are more or less working, but they still need to be put together before this is considered functional.
+It has been a side-project for the past few years, and it is an ongoing effort with much left to add.
+Right now it is not a fully working OS, however many subsystems are in a more-or-less working state and so this may serve as a useful reference to some.

 ```
+├── apps          userspace programs
-├── boot          uefi bootloader
+├── boot          uefi edk2 bootloader
 ├── drivers       external device drivers
 ├── fs            core filesystem code
-│  ├── devfs        device filesystem driver (/dev)
+│  ├── devfs        device filesystem driver
-│  ├── ext2         read only ext2 filesystem driver
+│  ├── ext2         ext2 filesystem driver (read only)
+|  ├── fat          fat12/16/32 filesystem driver (not working yet)
 │  └── ramfs        generic in-memory filesystem driver
 ├── include       header files
 ├── kernel        core kernel code
 │  ├── bus          pci & pcie drivers
 │  ├── cpu          cpu related code and assembly routines
 │  ├── device       apic, ioapic and other related drivers
-│  ├── gui          graphics code [not started]
+│  ├── gui          graphics code
 │  ├── mm           memory management (physical and virtual)
 │  └── usb          usb and usb device drivers
-├── lib           datastructures and algorithms implementations
+├── lib           data structure, algorithm and other useful libraries
-├── scripts       build scripts
+├── scripts       utility scripts and support files
-├── sys           userspace
 ├── third-party   third party dependencies
+├── toolchain     toolchain scripts and patches
-└── tools         other useful tools that require compilation
+└── tools         misc tools that require compilation
 ```

-### Goals

-**Short Term:**
-- Implement a windowing system
-- Implement a system console
-- Port DOOM

-**Long Term:**
-- POSIX compatibility
-- Add a full GUI
-- Networking
-- Proper SMP Support

-### Custom Toolchain

-The custom toolchain can be built using the `toolchain.make` makefile.
-It cross-compiles binutils, gcc, mlibc and generates the system root directory structure.
-Userspace applications must be compiled with the custom-built gcc in order to be properly linked to the ported standard library.